wboayue/rust-ibapi/README.md

     println!("Successfully connected to TWS at {connection_url}");
 }
 ```

-Note that the connection is made using `127.0.0.1` instead of `localhost`.
-On some systems, `localhost` resolves to a IPv6 address, which may be blocked by TWS.
-TWS only allows specifying IPv4 addresses in the list of allowed IP addresses.
+> **Note**: Use `127.0.0.1` instead of `localhost` for the connection.
+On some systems, `localhost` resolves to an IPv6 address, which TWS may block.
+TWS only allows specifying IPv4 addresses in the allowed IP addresses list.

 ### Creating Contracts

-The following example demonstrates how to create a stock contract for TSLA using the `stock` helper function.
+Here’s how to create a stock contract for TSLA using the [stock](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.stock) helper function.

 ```rust
 // Create a contract for TSLA stock (default currency: USD, exchange: SMART) let contract = Contract::stock("TSLA");
 ```

-The [stock](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.stock), [futures](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.futures), and [crypto](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.crypto) builders provide shortcuts for defining contracts with reasonable defaults that can be modified after creation.
+The [stock](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.stock), [futures](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.futures), and [crypto](https://docs.rs/ibapi/latest/ibapi/contracts/struct.Contract.html#method.crypto) methods provide shortcuts for defining contracts with reasonable defaults that can be modified after creation.

-Alternatively, contracts that require customized configurations can be fully specified as follows:
+For contracts requiring custom configurations:

 ```rust
 // Create a fully specified contract for TSLA stock